 Gliderport Trail to Black’s Beach

 If I had to pick the easiest and safest way down to Black’s Beach, it would be Gliderport Trail.
-There is one other, but I feel as if it is too dangerous to mention.
-In fact, when my girls and I were hiking the Gliderport Trail for the first time a couple of years ago, a helicopter and the fire department was making a rescue over at this unnamed trail.
+There is another, but I feel it is too dangerous to mention.
+When my girls and I were hiking the Gliderport Trail for the first time a couple of years ago, a helicopter and the fire department was making a rescue over at this unnamed trail.

 So my best advice, stick to the Gliderport Trail.